-Our network was implemented using the PyTorch platform and trained/tested on an RTX A4000 with 16GB of memory.
-During training, we used the Adam optimizer with an initial learning rate of $1e^{-4}$ and adjusted it using StepLR strategy.
-To ensure a fair comparison, deterministic methods with multiple annotations were trained using majority vote.
-For the SAM-series interactive models, click or bounding box prompts were randomly generated based on the original model settings.
-During testing, a random set of annotations was selected, fused, and binarized.
-This fused binary segmentation was then used as the ground truth for evaluation.
-Further details are provided in Appendix.
-We consistently used ViT/B as the backbone when vision transformer was involved in the models.
+Our network was implemented using PyTorch v1.12 and trained/tested on an RTX A4000 with 16GB of memory.
+During training, we used the Adam optimizer with an initial learning rate of $1e^{-4}$ and adjusted it using StepLR strategy. $L=256$ features were extracted to generate feature embeddings and $N = 48$ latent variables were sampled from the preference distribution $p^{(j)}_{\theta}(z)$, which was modeled with $M = 16$ Gaussian components.
+We generated $K = 4$ representative segmentation candidates to allow multi-choice selection and set $MAX\_USER\_{ITERATIONS}$ to 6.
+It takes 0.2 second per iteration to generate the prediction and the representative segmentation candidates, acceptable for human-in-the-loop settings.

+We used \textbf{SAM-ViT/B} as the segmentation backbone.
+Additional implementation details are provided in the appendix.
+Deterministic segmentation methods with multiple annotations were trained with majority vote labels.
+For SAM-series interactive models, click or bounding box prompts were uniformly generated based on the original model settings.